 In 2011, the duo Fiddlingly Yours was organized with long time friend, and now significant other, Laurie Maetche.
 This opportunity gives both of them a chance to share their talents and abilities when they work and perform together.
 This group can provide background music, great listening or toe tapping dance music.

-From Fort Saskatchewan, Alberta, is a self-taught guitar player who has always enjoyed live music.
-Dennis has been able to hone his craft by being a sound engineer for events such as Josephburg Presents, Fort Saskatchewan Legacy Park Family Festival and numerous other shows.
+Dennis is a self-taught guitar player who has always enjoyed live music.
+He has been able to hone his craft by being a sound engineer for events such as Josephburg Presents, Fort Saskatchewan Legacy Park Family Festival and numerous other shows.